How to Become an EMT Instructor: Duties, Requirements, Certifications, Job Outlook, and Salary

 EMT Instructor Certification

-The cost for the exam is $150 (you can find a copy of the application here).
+The cost for this exam is $150 (you can find a copy of the application here).
 And don’t worry—if you don’t pass the first time, there’s no limit to the number of times you can retake the test (and the registration fee drops to $75 after the first try).

 - Completion of your EMT course for instructors